 Section 6.
 Absences

-The Secretary of the Board shall inform the Chairman in any instance where a member is absent from three consecutive regularly scheduled meetings of the Board.
-The Chairman shall then call the absences to the attention of the member in writing and take whatever action he deems appropriate in the circumstances.
+The Secretary of the Board shall inform the Chair of any instance where a member is absent from three consecutive regularly scheduled meetings of the Board.
+The Chair shall then call the absences to the attention of the member in writing and take whatever action they deem appropriate in the circumstances.

 Section 7.
 Authority of Individual Members